tilburgsciencehub/website/content/topics/Manage-manipulate/manipulate-clean/numerical/pandas.md

 ```

 {{% tip %}}
-__Modifying the original DataFrame__
+**Modifying the original DataFrame**

 To modify the original DataFrame, you can set `inplace = True`.
-This difrectly modifies the original DataFrame.
+This directly modifies the original DataFrame.
 Alternatively, you can assign the modified DataFrame to the same variable with
 `df = df.drop('Age', axis = 1)`.
 Both approaches achieve the same result.

 {{% /tip %}}